-If you are using inositol regularly to help with sleep, then you should probably take it before bedtime.
+If you use inositol regularly to help with sleep, you should probably take it before bedtime.

-But if you are only using inositol occasionally and want the calming effect to kick in before attempting to sleep, then take it about 1-2 hours before bedtime.
+But if you use inositol occasionally and want the calming effect to kick in before attempting to sleep, take it about 1-2 hours before bedtime.

 How long can I take Inositol?

 Yes.
-In fact, it is often suggested to take inositol regularly, instead of just taking it occasionally.
+In fact, it is often suggested to take inositol regularly instead of just taking it occasionally.
 That is because it takes time (2-4 weeks) to reach healthy levels of inositol, serotonin, and other brain chemicals.
-For the same reason, SSRIs may take weeks to start exerting their effects.
+For the same reason, SSRIs may take weeks to exert their effects.

 However, it’s unclear whether inositol supplements are safe for long-term use.